Corporate social responsibility: Accounting, auditing, and reporting

-In nations such as France, legal requirements for social accounting, auditing and reporting exist, though international or national agreement on meaningful measurements of social and environmental performance has not been achieved.
+Legal requirements for social accounting, auditing, and reporting exist in nations like France.
+However, international or national agreement on meaningful social and environmental performance measurements has not been achieved.
 Many companies produce externally audited annual reports that cover Sustainable Development and CSR issues ("Triple Bottom Line Reports"), but the reports vary widely in format, style, and evaluation methodology (even within the same industry).
 Critics dismiss these reports as lip service, citing examples such as Enron's yearly "Corporate Responsibility Annual Report" and tobacco companies' social reports.

 In South Africa, as of June 2010, all companies listed on the Johannesburg Stock Exchange (JSE) were required to produce an integrated report in place of an annual financial report and sustainability report.
 An integrated report reviews environmental, social, and economic performance alongside financial performance.
 This requirement was implemented in the absence of formal or legal standards.
 An Integrated Reporting Committee (IRC) was established to issue guidelines for good practice.

 One of the reputable institutions that capital markets turn to for credible sustainability reports is the Carbon Disclosure Project, or CDP.

 Verification

-Corporate social responsibility and its resulting reports and efforts should be verified by the consumer of the goods and services.
+Consumers of goods and services should verify corporate social responsibility and the results of reports and efforts.
 The accounting, auditing, and reporting resources provide a foundation for consumers to verify that their products are socially sustainable.
-Due to an increased awareness of the need for CSR, many industries have their own verification resources.
+Due to an increased awareness of the need for CSR, many industries have their verification resources.
 They include organizations such as the Forest Stewardship Council (paper and forest products), International Cocoa Initiative, and Kimberly Process (diamonds).
 The United Nations Global Compact provides frameworks not only for verification, but also for reporting human rights violations in corporate supply chains.

 Ethics training

-The rise of ethics training inside corporations, some of it required by government regulation, has helped CSR to spread.
+The rise of ethics training inside corporations, some of which are required by government regulation, has helped CSR to spread.
 Such training aims to help employees make ethical decisions when the answers are unclear.
 The most direct benefit is reducing the likelihood of "dirty hands", fines, and damaged reputations for breaching laws or moral norms.
 Organizations see increased employee loyalty and pride in the organization.